 Going into 2015, I was in the best shape of my life.
 I was maintaining my sobriety, and I'd rebuilt my business within the fashion industry.

 What worked for me was realizing that nutrition is the end-all, be-all for losing weight and keeping it off.
-It's what eventually inspired me to walk away from the fashion industry, in 2016, and launch Nutrition Management, my new business and new passion in life.
 I'm four years sober and I've sustained my weight loss and healthy lifestyle.

 What motivated you to keep going?